orhunguven/vagrant/Readme.md

 USAGE

-Copy this project to the host system, which you did required installations.
+1-Copy this project to the host system, which you did required installations.
-Go to file location of the Vagrantfile on your terminal and type vagrant up.
+2-Go to file location of the Vagrantfile on your terminal and type vagrant up.

-vagrant up command triggers Vagrantfile, Vagrantfile triggers ansible and you will get a Virtualbox Virtual Machine which runned by vagrant and automated by ansible.
+3-vagrant up command triggers Vagrantfile, Vagrantfile triggers ansible and you will get a Virtualbox Virtual Machine which runned by vagrant and automated by ansible.
 During this process, ansible will download and configure all your needs.
-You don't have to do anything.
+You don't have to do anything from now on.

+SEE THE RESULTS

 Go to your localhost:8080 via your browser, and you will see the https://github.com/orhunguven/example.git repository is running here.
-If any code change happens in this repository, just apply vagrant reload --provision command.
+Note: If any code change happens in this repository, just apply vagrant reload --provision command at Vagrantfile location.
 You will get fully updated new version on your browser.